 Scholarships for those reading for Second Undergraduate Degrees

-Those who are reading for a Second Undergraduate Degree may be awarded a scholarship worth up to £18,500.
+Those who are reading for a Second Undergraduate Degree may be awarded a scholarship.
 These are awarded on the basis of academic merit and all those reading for a 2nd BA are eligible including overseas students from outside the EU.
 There is no requirement to apply for these scholarships as all those admitted to Harris Manchester who are reading for a Second Undergraduate Degree are automatically considered.

 For information about other scholarships and bursaries which are awarded to Harris Manchester students please click here.
 For a comprehensive list of all scholarships available across the wider collegiate University please click here.